jakebutler/content-style-guide/README.md

 * website, one word, lowercase

-* well - Hyphenate it when it's a compound adjective before a noun, but don't hyphenate when it comes after the noun. *(Examples: It is a well-defined role.
-I bet her role is well defined.)*
+* well: Hyphenate it when it's a compound adjective before a noun, but don't hyphenate when it comes after the noun. *(Examples: It is a well-defined role.
+Her role is well defined.)*

 * well-being, not wellbeing or well being